HeleneHjort/Socialdata/Analysis.md

        width="900"
        height="500"
 />
-    <figcaption>Fig 7: Companies and their branches in California.</figcaption>
+    <figcaption>Fig 7: Companies and their branches in California.
+Hover over the map to see the specific company.</figcaption>
 </figure>
 If you look at industries in New York, it is unsurprising that the biggest hub is New York City (NYC).
 NYC is internationally known for its diversity and high paced business environment, where finance and management consulting are buzzwords.
 Many of the world's largest companies are located in this city including McKinsey & Company, Chartis Group, Bain & Company, Pfizer, and Goldman Sachs [[7]](https://www.consultancy.uk/news/13677/the-top-10-management-consulting-firms-to-work-for-in-new-york){:target="_blank"}{:rel="noopener noreferrer"}.
 Not all of these firms were founded in NYC, but the fact that they are present in the city is among the factors that attract startups, and as it can be seen from the map, especially startups working with consulting and  e-commerece.
 Beyond consulting, NYC also have tech startups, with companies such as IBM, Etsy and E*Trade all founded in NYC [[8]](https://theculturetrip.com/north-america/usa/new-york/new-york-city/articles/the-history-of-new-yorks-silicon-alley/){:target="_blank"}{:rel="noopener noreferrer"}.
 It also a trend that is represented in the map where startups within software and video games are also some of the more common industries.
 <figure>